 A.L.
 Tait is an Australian author of children’s fiction and her series, The Mapmaker Chronicles, is has just been published in the US in June 2017 by Kane/Miller Books.
 It is an adventure fantasy trilogy aimed at kids 9 and up, about a race to map the world – and a boy who really doesn’t want to go.
 You can read more about the series and more about A.L.
 Tait at allisontait.com.
+She is a great resource of inspiration and knowledge on writing children’s books.
 I am happy to have her share with us 10 pointers on how to write a great story.
-I think you will find these very useful in helping your children learn to enjoy story writing for kids and I just know you love reading the stories and books they write!
+I think you will find these very useful in helping young children learn to enjoy short story writing for kids and I just know you love reading the stories and books they write!

 By A.L.
 Tait